kristipati/VeraAutomationSwift/Carthage/Checkouts/PMJSON/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Version History

+#### v2.0.3 (2017-09-12)

+* Add Linux support for `Decimal` (on Swift 3.1 and later).
+NOTE: Decimal support is still buggy in Swift 3.1, and the workarounds we employ to get the correct values on Apple platforms don't work on Linux.
+You probably shouldn't rely on this working correctly on Linux until Swift fixes its Decimal implementation.
+* Add Linux support for decoding from/encoding to `Data`.
+* Add Linux support for `LocalizedError` on the Error types (only really applies to Swift 3.1 and later).
+* Fix compilation on Linux using the release configuration.
+* Support running the test suite with `swift test`.

 #### v2.0.2 (2017-03-06)